 - Software development companies that only offer bespoke (custom) development projects but that do not productize software

 Please note that when companies are ranked by size, we take their TOTAL size (revenue) into account, not only their software business.

-The definition of ecosystem in Biology is: "An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment (things like air, water and mineral soil), interacting as a system".
-In ISVWorld, and in ICT in general, we use the term "Ecosystem" to define a community of companies that in some form interact as a system.
+The definition of an ecosystem in Biology is: "An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment (things like air, water and mineral soil), interacting as a system".
+In ISVWorld and ICT in general, we use the term "Ecosystem" to define a community of companies that in some form interact as a system.
 More specifically, we have two types of Ecosystems:

 - Company Ecosystems: Example: "Microsoft" - All companies that develop using Microsoft technology and/or have a business partnership with Microsoft

 - Common Technology Ecosystems: Example: "Cloud" - All ISVs that have cloud/SaaS based products Or "IoT" - All ISVs that show activity and/or integration within the domain of Internet of Things

 - "Payments" Ecosystem - Our Payment Ecosystem includes ISVs whose software is highly likely to process payments based on indicators we find in all profile information collected on every ISV we track.
 Specific proxy datapoints we track include areas like billing and invoicing functionality in the software, payment methods (for e-commerce in SaaS applications), and typical payment functionalities such as PCI compliance.
 Based on the spread and frequency of matches in each of these areas we score every ISV as being in the "Payment Ecosystem" Yes or No.

 ISVWorld primarily focuses on collecting company data.
 Contact data is included in all our subscriptions, but it comes from 3rd party sources.